 Our mission is to save and protect the critically endangered orangutan and its habitats

-Save the Orangutan’s mission is to save and protect the critically endangered orangutan and its last remaining habitats and to raise national and international awareness of the severe deforestation threatening the orangutan's future existence.
+Save the Orangutan’s mission is to save and protect the critically endangered orangutan and its last remaining habitats on Borneo and to raise national and international awareness of the severe deforestation threatening the orangutan's future existence.